breimanntools/xomics/docs/source/index/tables.rst

 Overview Table
 --------------
-All tables from the xOmics documentation are listed here, in chronological order based on the project history.
+All tables from the xOmics documentation are listed here:

 .. list-table::